Justin-Lund/PS-Remote-Support/README.md

 ## Functions

 * Launch CMRC, Active Directory, & New PowerShell Windows
+	- Be sure to edit the path for CMRC at the top of the script to point to your installation directory
 	- *Launching CMRC will also display the computer's systeminfo, and the user account info of the currently logged-in user.*
-	- Be sure to edit the path for CMRC at the top of the script to point to your installation directory

 * See who's currently logged on to a computer

-* Find user account information *(Displays information such as when a user's password expires)*
+* Find user account information
 	- *Displays information such as when a user's password expires*
 	- *Gives you the option to unlock a user if they're currently showing as locked out*